jaypee15/thistechthing/README.md

 7. 💼**Internship and Job Opportunities:** Find information on internships (paid and unpaid), opportunities and job openings, jump-starting your career in technology.

+8. 📅 **Tech Events and Conferences:** Get information on tech confereneces and events happening around, both paid and unpaid.

 ## How to Contribute

 We welcome contributions from the community to make this resource even more valuable.
 Here's how you can contribute: